 Conclusion

-Lower back and neck pain can be a debilitating sensation.
-When you’re experiencing pain in these areas, it’s important to take action to relieve the pressure.
-Yoga can offer relief from back and neck pain and even prepare your body for test tube baby (if you’re planning).
-Yoga poses that can help with this pain include seated spinal twist, bridge and forward bend.
-If you’re experiencing back or neck pain, try incorporating these poses into your exercise routine.
+Lower back and neck pain can be debilitating, so it’s important to take action to relieve the pressure.
+There are many yoga poses that can help with back and neck pain, include seated spinal twist, bridge, and forward bend.
+If you’re experiencing back or neck pain, try incorporating these and other yoga poses into your regular fitness routine.